 by Audrea Crowley

 Set somewhere in middle America, in a two-horse town, Ned and Dustin have been best friends since grade school.
 Dustin's the crazy one - a little short, a little fat but still cute, always planning and scheming, and forever getting Ned into trouble.
 Ned is the sweet one.
 He's tall and slender.
 He doesn't try hard because he doesn't have to.
 He's the responsible heartthrob who every girls' mother prays she'll marry.
-Now in their late twenties and both roadside construction- site flaggers for an overbearing boss, they find themselves in a tricky situation.
+Now, as grown adults, and both roadside construction- site flaggers for an overbearing boss, they find themselves in a tricky situation.
 You see, Ned takes care of his Grandpa Bumpus (Bump for short), who is a pack-a-dayer and a habitual gambler.
 Bump's been in and out of trouble his whole life but this time he got himself waaayyy behind the 8-ball.
 He may be old and creaky and he may rarely leave his recliner but make no mistake, Bump is a force of destruction.
 In a flash, he bet it all.
 Actually, more than all.
 He bet money he doesn't have and now all hell is gonna break loose.